colakaist/academic-kickstart2/content/home/positions.md

 #Currently, we don't have an opening.
 +++

-Our group is seeking talented and motivated students (intern, Master, PhD).
-Please contact us if you are interested.
+We are always looking for highly motivated and talented students (intern, Master’s, and PhD levels) to join our research group.
+If you are interested in our work, please feel free to contact us.